LSWR suburban lines: Waterloo and eastwards aspirations

 After much argument, the SER arranged a London Bridge service jointly with the London and North Western Railway (LNWR); it ran from Euston via Willesden and Kensington, to be owned by the LSWR from Kensington via Waterloo; this started running on 1 July 1865.
-Although London Bridge station was near to the City of London, it was on the south of the river, and by now Cannon Street station on the north bank in the heart of the financial district.
+Although London Bridge station was near to the City of London, it was on the south of the river, and by now Cannon Street station had been built on the north bank in the heart of the financial district.
 The station was about to be opened: the LSWR asked for the trains to be allowed to run to that station.
 The SER replied requiring either very high charges for the facility, or alternatively running powers to any point on the LSWR within 26 miles (42 km) of London.

 This would be too costly and further difficult negotiations took place, during which the Euston - Waterloo - London Bridge service was discontinued, apparently late in 1866.
 On 1 February 1867 a new service started from Willesden via Kensington and Waterloo to Cannon Street.
 Engine and crew changes took place at Kensington (from LNWR to LSWR) and Waterloo (LSWR to SER).
 Late in 1867 the SER again gave notice to discontinue the service and the last service train ran over the Waterloo connection on 31 December 1867.
 A few van shunts, and also the Royal Train, were the only movements over the line after that.
 The next month the SER was negotiating an amalgamation with the London, Brighton and South Coast Railway (LBSCR) and the London, Chatham and Dover Railway (LC&DR).
 The LSWR was invited to join too and did more than refuse.
-The LSWR successfully opposed the Bill of the three companies.
+The LSWR successfully opposed the bill of the three companies.
 The SER now agreed to build a Waterloo calling point on the Charing Cross line if the LSWR would withdraw its opposition.